Don't Tell Me How To Ruin The Springers Show

 To say the least, I was nervous.

 As the show began, I sat backstage and watched from the monitor as “my prostitute” explained her tribulations to Jerry.
 A thunderous “boo” resounded from the audience.
 In real life Jerry recently lost his bid to be Governor because he was busted with hookers, in part for trying to pay one with a personal check.
-I asked if I could bring this up and was warned to not even try.
+I asked if I could bring this up and was warned not even to try.

 When Jerry was interviewing her, she started crying: She was great!
 After watching, I felt slightly emboldened.
-I was still quite anxious, but I went out, and acted like the biggest bastard I could.
-When I saw the horrified reaction from the audience, I fed off of it, and this pushed me to be an even bigger slimeball.
-Scott came out in the next segment, we exchanged a few blows, talked about slapping hoes, insulted the entire restaurant industry, and Scott expressed his displeasure about his girlfriend coming home “smelling like an open can of cat food”, just before proposing.
+I was still quite anxious, but I went out and acted like the biggest bastard I could.
+When I saw the horrified reaction from the audience, I fed off of it, and this pushed me to be an even greater slimeball.
+Scott came out in the next segment, we exchanged a few blows, talked about slapping hoes, insulted the entire restaurant industry, and Scott expressed his displeasure about his girlfriend coming home “smelling like an open can of cat food,” just before proposing.
 The show culminated with my epic Shakespearean-like improvised monolog about “how pimping ain’t easy”.

 The show aired on Friday the 13th 1998.
 When the ratings hit the following Monday, it was the first time Jerry had ever surpassed Oprah.
 Springer was now the #1 talk show on television.
 By Monday afternoon, I was getting calls to come back and film a follow-up.
 Two weeks later, Scott and I were back in Chicago playing the same parts.

 On the second show, I had to be escorted through the back entrance because there was a huge line of people around the Studio.
 The producers explained, “We got a lot of mail based on your appearance.
 50% of it was from outraged viewers that want to kill you, and the other half was from girls that want your number.”